Optimal Debiased Inference on Privatized Data via Indirect Estimation and Parametric Bootstrap: Background and motivation

 \subsection{Parametric bootstrap}

 Let the sample dataset be $D:=(x_1,x_2,\ldots,x_n)$ with sample size $n$ and $x_i\iid F$, $i=1,\ldots,n$.

-The idea of bootstrap methods is to estimate the sampling distribution of a test statistic $\hat\tau(D)$ by the empirical distribution of the test statistic $\hat\tau(D_b)$, $b=1,\ldots, B$, calculated on the synthetic data $D_b$ with data points sampled from $\hat F$, an estimation of the original data distribution $F$ based on $D$.

-Assuming that $F$ is parameterized by $\theta^*$, denoted by $F_{\theta^*}$, the PB method resamples data by letting $\hat F:=F_{\hat \theta}$ where $\hat \theta$ is an estimate of $\theta^*$.
+Bootstrap methods estimate the sampling distribution of a test statistic $\hat\tau(D)$ by the empirical distribution of the test statistic $\hat\tau(D_b)$, $b=1,\ldots, B$, calculated on synthetic data $D_b$ with data points sampled from $\hat F$, an estimation of the original data distribution $F$, based on $D$.
+Assuming that $F$ is parameterized by $\theta^*$, denoted by $F_{\theta^*}$, PB resamples data by letting $\hat F:=F_{\hat \theta}$ where $\hat \theta$ is an estimate of $\theta^*$.
 In this paper, we focus on using PB under DP guarantees where we only observe the DP summary statistic $s$ calculated from $D$, but not $D$ itself.
 We formally define PB with $s$ below and visualize the procedure in Figure \ref{fig:diagramPB}. \begin{definition}